Ukrainian Soviet Socialist Republic: Khrushchev Thaw

+Brezhnev era

+Two Soviet general secretaries were either born or raised in Ukraine: Nikita Khrushchev and Leonid Brezhnev (depicted here together).

 In October 1964, Khrushchev was deposed by a joint Central Committee and Politburo plenum and succeeded by another collective leadership, this time led by Leonid Brezhnev, born in Ukraine, as First Secretary and Alexei Kosygin as Chairman of the Council of Ministers.
-Brezhnev's rule would be marked by social and economic stagnation, a period often referred to as the Era of Stagnation.
+Brezhnev's rule would be marked by social and economic stagnation.
 The new regime introduced the policy of rastsvet, sblizhenie and sliianie ("flowering", "drawing together" and "merging"/"fusion"), which was the policy of uniting the different Soviet nationalities into one Soviet nationality by merging the best elements of each nationality into the new one.
-This policy turned out to be, in fact, the reintroduction of the russification policy.
+This policy turned out to be, in fact, the reintroduction of the Russification.
+Brezhnev's tenure saw the gradual elimination of previously established distinctions between party oligarchy and the nomenklatura.
+During its later years, the regime established by Brezhnev and his circle of aging Communist party officials was frequently described as a gerontocracy.